jinjagit/wasm-threads/README.md

 Might be worth trying to build from my own webpack structure in my [Modular UI](https://github.com/jinjagit/Modular_UI), using this [wasm-pack tutorial](https://rustwasm.github.io/docs/wasm-pack/tutorials/npm-browser-packages/index.html), to see if I can get exatly the setup I want.

 Note: this process uses Travis CI to deploy to GitHub Pages.

+Next steps:

+Use [this tutorial](https://rustwasm.github.io/docs/wasm-bindgen/examples/import-js.html) to be able to update innerHTML of an element from Rust generated wasm (hopefully).
+But start with the console log example.